Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 For SAP Project Discovery Grants, the applicant and each co-applicant must complete this section.

-A limit of 3,000 characters is allowed in the text box.
+A maximum of 3,000 characters is allowed in the text box.

 Provide an explanation concerning the contributions listed in your NSERC CCV.
 Such details may include:

-You may include other activities or information to help committees to evaluate your contributions to and impact on science and engineering, including interdisciplinary research.
+You are encouraged to include other activities or information to help committees evaluate your contributions and impact on science and engineering, including interdisciplinary research.

 Certification requirements